glouppe/info8002-large-scale-data-systems/lecture2.md

     - Can be implemented using stubborn links.
     - **By default**, we assume the perfect links abstraction.

-.exercice[What abstraction do UDP and TCP implement?]
+.exercise[What abstraction do UDP and TCP implement?]

 ???